 How do rotating shifts work, and what are the benefits and challenges for shift workers?

 Rotating shifts involve employees alternating between different shifts, such as morning shift, afternoon shift, and night shift, on a regular basis.
-This shift pattern can provide variety and flexibility but may also disrupt the sleep schedule and work-life balance for shift workers.
-Rotating shift schedules require careful planning and communication to ensure that employees are prepared for the changes in their work hours.
+This shift pattern can provide variety and flexibility but may also disrupt the sleep schedule and work-life balance for shift workers, especially those working evening hours.
+Rotating shift scheduling requires careful planning and communication to ensure that employees are prepared for the changes in their work hours.

 What are the typical responsibilities of swing shift workers, and how do swing shift schedules work?